 Tracking Your Local Fall Migration

 With so many different factors affecting the timing of migration, how is it possible to know when your local migration is underway?
-As birds travel from their breeding ranges to their wintering ranges, they can cover great distances in a single day, and birders who aren’t aware of migration patterns can miss spectacular opportunities as the birds move through.
+As birds travel from breeding ranges to wintering ranges, they can cover great distances in a single day, and birders who aren’t aware of migration patterns can miss spectacular opportunities as the birds move through their region.
 Fortunately, there are many local clues you can use to determine exactly when birds are migrating in your area.

-- Fall Festivals: Birding festivals in autumn are often planned to coincide with peak migration periods.
-If you know of local festivals, start watching for migrating birds several weeks before the festival dates to see what new arrivals are in the area.
+- Fall Festivals: Birding festivals in autumn are often planned to coincide with peak migration periods with the greatest diversity of visiting migrants.
+If you know of local festivals, start watching for migrating birds several weeks before the festival dates to see what new arrivals are in the area as the seasons change.

 - Flocks: Many migratory birds, particularly swifts and swallows, will form tremendous flocks in the fall just before leaving on their migration journey.
 When these flocks begin to form on wires or at popular roosts, migration is about to begin.